COVID-19 Information For County Employees

 - This Schools Out Camp is open to children who are in grades K - 5.

-- Lunch will be provided.
+- Lunch may be provided at some locations.
+Check in advance.
 Please send snacks and a water bottle if desired.
 There is a “no touch” water dispenser to refill their bottles.

 Camp Pick up and Drop-Off Process